pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 ```

 A Pulumi program models the to-be state of your infrastructure.
 If you read the program above, you can see that
-we define 11 resources as our to be infrastructure:
+we define 11 resources as our to-be infrastructure:

 * 1 [AWS S3](https://www.pulumi.com/registry/packages/aws/api-docs/s3/bucket/) bucket
 * 10 [Objects](https://www.pulumi.com/registry/packages/aws/api-docs/s3/bucketobject/) in the bucket created in the previous step